 - protection of the atmosphere and climate change - Human Rights - migration and refugees - international conflict (War and War on Terrorism.)

 Learners, in relation to the selected theme, will:

-- correctly identify the differences between international law and Australian law - correctly identify and describe the principle institutions of international law and their powers - assess the effect of international law on Australian law - correctly identify why states obey international law and how international law is enforced.
+- correctly identify the differences between international law and Australian law - correctly identify why states obey international law, and how international law is enforced.